tylerbcrawford/llimage/README.md

 # 🖼️ LLiMage

-Empower your PDF data for LLM processing—securely, locally, and efficiently.
+Transform your PDF data for LLM processing—securely, locally, and efficiently.

 ## 📑 Table of Contents
 - [Overview](#-overview)